 Fibromyalgia is a chronic disorder affecting soft tissues and muscles that is characterized by fatigue, localized tenderness, and widespread musculoskeletal pain.
-Research into fibromyalgia suggests it may be the result of the body's inability to process pain correctly, amplifying pain by inhibiting the brain's processing of these signals.
-Pain is your body's way of telling you something is wrong, and because the underlying factors of Fibromyalgia are unknown, it can be difficult to diagnose as the symptoms may also mimic other conditions.
+Research into Fibromyalgia suggests it may be the result of the body's inability to process pain correctly, amplifying pain by inhibiting the brain's processing of these signals.
+Pain is your body's way of telling you something is wrong, and because the underlying factors of fibromyalgia are unknown, it can be difficult to diagnose as the symptoms may also mimic other conditions.

-Chiropractic Care for Fibromyalgia in Mississauga
+Fibromyalgia Treatment in Mississauga

-The symptoms of Fibromyalgia may include:
+Fibromyalgia symptoms may include:

 - Non-localized pain: Widespread pain that is often described as a dull ache lasting for 3 months or more.
 The pain usually occurs on both sides of the body, above and below the waist.

 reaction to this chronic condition is tightness of the muscles and joints or muscle

-- Mental Fog: Cognitive difficulties associated with Fibromyalgia is sometimes called 'fibro fog' and can affect your ability to pay attention, concentrate or focus.
+- Mental Fog: Cognitive difficulties associated with fibromyalgia is sometimes called 'fibro fog', and can affect your ability to pay attention, concentrate or focus.

-- Headaches: Many patients with Fibromyalgia also suffer from tension or migraine headaches.
+- Headaches: Many patients with fibromyalgia also suffer from tension or migraine headaches.

-- Depression and Anxiety: Prolonged chronic pain can lead to depression due to the condition, or heightened anxiety over the symptoms associated with Fibromyalgia.
+- Depression and Anxiety: Prolonged chronic pain can lead to depression due to the condition, or heightened anxiety over the symptoms associated with fibromyalgia.

 - Lower Abdominal Pain: Ranging from diarrhoea and bloating, to constipation and nausea.